-If you are consistently focusing on what might happen or the uncertainty of the markets or the Coronavirus pandemic, you will get very anxious.
+If you are consistently focusing on what might happen or the uncertainty of the markets or the continued (but hopefully almost through?) covid pandemic, you will get very anxious.

-Today, I want to give you 5 certainties that you can cling to in the current climate of major uncertainty.
+Today, I want to give you four certainties that you can cling to in the current climate of major uncertainty.